audi70r/chord-detect-ai/docs/INFERENCE.md

     return combined_harmonic, instruments_only
 ```

-## 3. Beat & Segment Detection
+## 3. Beat Detection

-The system uses a multi-strategy approach to identify meaningful segments in the audio:
+The system uses a multi-strategy approach to identify beats in the audio:

 ```mermaid
 flowchart TD